-There’s no incentive to go back in the app once you took a picture of unwanted mail nor does the app even tries to engage with users with, for example, curated environmental content, statistic data on how much paper waste has been reduced, etc. The app can be downloaded from the App Store and Google Play.
+There’s no incentive to go back in the app once you took a picture of unwanted mail nor does the app even try to engage with users with, for example, curated environmental content, statistic data on how much paper waste has been reduced, etc. The app can be downloaded from the App Store and Google Play.

 From our test, we can see that majority of environmental apps are interesting both to developers and users.
 Developers have found a way to make apps that will help you pay more attention to the environment, while users now have a fun and simple tool that will help them change everyday habits and become more aware of their impact on the environment.

 Regardless of our scores, if one of these environmental apps is making you think more about your own environmental impact and starting to change your habits, then the app has succeeded.